 It took me a long time to work up the nerve to read something else, and in the end, I didn’t even read – I listened.
 Glorious, wonderful Alan Rickman, my second favorite voice in the world after the brilliant Mr. Sterling’s, read this book to me.
 It was a lovely production.
 Not only did I get to listen to 15+ hours of Mr. Rickman, but he SANG to me.
 And then he sang to me IN FRENCH!
 It really doesn’t get any better than that.
 This audiobook was perfect.
 (Except for the cover art, which makes no sense at all.
 Wild turkey and guns in the woods??
 What does that have to do with anything?)

 So what about the story?
-Because as Claire said to me on Twitter, “Alan Rickman could read the phonebook and I’d listen.”
+Because as it was said to me on Twitter, “Alan Rickman could read the phonebook and I’d listen.”
 Well, it was wonderful!
 The Return of the Native would be painfully difficult to sum up in general terms.
 It’s like an 1800s soap opera on Egdon Heath.
 The best part about it, though, was the distinct lack of 125-page landscape descriptions!
 Sure, Hardy describes the world around these characters from time to time, but it’s never too much.
 Never so much that I wanted to fast forward.
 And the descriptions – particularly read aloud in such a beautiful voice – were evocative and refreshing.
 I loved it.